po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/README.md

 * In the next unit, students will start using Heroku to host their web applications.
 Be sure to send out the [instructions for installing the Heroku CLI](../../../01-Class-Content/10-OOP/04-Supplemental/heroku-install.md) and remind students to sign up for a Heroku account before starting the next unit.

+* In the next unit, students will also start using MySQL.
+Be sure to send out the instructions for installing the MySQL Server and Workbench on [Mac](../../../01-Class-Content/11-express/04-Supplemental/mysql-mac-guide.md) and [Windows](../../../01-Class-Content/11-express/04-Supplemental/mysql-windows-guide.md) computers before starting the next unit.

 ### Lesson Plans

 * [5.1 - Lesson Plan](01-Day/01-Day-LessonPlan.md)